Ghulam Mohammad Rigi

 Ghulam Muhammad Rigi was a candidate in Afghanistan's 2009 Presidential elections.

 In an interview with Ferozan Rahmani of the Pajhwok Afghan News he stated that all the planks in his platform were based on Islamic law.

 He stated that he felt the Taliban and Hezbi Islami militants should be offered an amnesty.

-He stated that Afghanistan didn't need foreign military forces.
+He stated that Afghanistan didn't need foreign military forces and vowed to punish those who swindled foreign aid.

-He stated Afghan women should be accorded all the rights encoded in Islam.
+He stated that Afghan women should be accorded all the rights encoded in Islam.